Feminist Social Work Practice

 - Mizrahi, T., & Lombe, M. (2007).
 Perspectives from women organizers: Views on gender, race, class, and sexual orientation.
 Journal of Community Practice, 14(3), 93–118.

 - Mohantry, C. (2003).
 Feminism without borders: Decolonizing theory, practicing solidarity.
-Durham: Duke University Press.
+Durham, NC: Duke University Press.

 - Newell, K. (2000).
 Discrimination against the girl child.
 Washington, DC: Youth Advocate Program International.